chromiecraft/chromiecraft/README.md

 - Verify the issues reported by the users (check validity, duplicates, etc...).
 If they are valid, open a report on the AC main repo, add the [[1-19]](https://github.com/azerothcore/azerothcore-wotlk/labels/1-19) label and link the original issue to it.

 - Report directly to the AC repo any bugs that you find by yourself applying the same label.
+You can copy paste [this template](https://raw.githubusercontent.com/chromiecraft/chromiecraft/main/issue_template.md) and just fill the bug description.

 **Project by Brackets:** [LINK](https://github.com/azerothcore/azerothcore-wotlk/projects) - Here you can find the projects subdivided by brackets to check the status of the technical progression